batoorsohail/book-store/README.md

 # 📖 Book Store <a name="about-project"></a>

-**Book Store** is a small project that made using React, JavaScript, HTML, and CSS.
+**Book Store** is a small project that made using React, Redux, JavaScript, HTML, and CSS.
 You can add a book name and the author name.
 You can delete it or update it.

 ## 🛠 Built With <a name="built-with"></a>